◦ Comprehensive security

 This type is useful when you want to encourage bulk or complementary purchases without forcing the items to be bought as a kit.

-4. Bundle products: customizable kits
+4. Bundle products

 Bundle products let customers build their own version of a product by choosing components from pre-set options.
 It’s ideal for kits and multi-part items where users want control over what’s included.